 That was the last time he was ever seen…

 Bill’s mother advised that he probably just needed a few days to himself to calm down after the apparent altercation.
 She believed he would return soon.
 However, once two weeks had passed without any word from her son, she knew that something was desperately wrong.
-She and Cindy even visited several bars along North US Rte 11 from the Virginia line to Martinsburg, WV, placing posters of Bill along the way.
+She and Cindy visited several bars along North US Rte 11 from the Virginia line to Martinsburg, WV, seeking Bill and placing missing flyers along the way.

 On December 5, 1993, Bill’s mother contacted law enforcement and reported him missing.